1hamzaiqbal/probing-llm-math/PROGRESS.md

 - Success signal is **linearly encoded** in hidden states
 - Supports the "linear representation hypothesis"
 - Simpler model = cleaner interpretation

+### 2b.
+Signal is NOT Token Length Confounded ✅
+- Filtered out 1000+ token samples (the most wrong)
+- Accuracy at 0% and 100% **maintained or improved**
+- Probe detects genuine metacognitive signal, not just "long = wrong"

 ### 3. Token Length is Highly Predictive
 - **Correlation -0.49** with correctness